Murloc6/angular-datepicker/README.md

 </div>
 ```

 ### Example

 [Live demo](https://720kb.github.io/angular-datepicker)

+##Murloc6's modifications
+*Remove the responsive version of this app
+*Set monday to the first day of the week

 ##Themes :art:
 You can edit the default Css file `angular-datepicker.css` if you want to make a new theme for the datepicker, then just add it to the ```themes``` dir and PR!